kortexa-ai/react-virtual/CONTRIBUTING.md

-# Contributing to cerebellum
+# Contributing to react-virtual

-At this point cerebellum does not accept any contributions.
+At this point react-virtual does not accept any contributions.
 If you have any questions or suggestions, please feel free to open an issue.

 ---